Douglas Clifton Brown, 1st Viscount Ruffside

-Douglas Clifton Brown, 1st Viscount Ruffside, PC, JP, DL (16 August 1879 – 5 May 1958) was a British politician who represented the Conservative Party (UK).
+Douglas Clifton Brown, 1st Viscount Ruffside, PC, JP, DL (16 August 1879 – 5 May 1958) was a British politician who was Member of Parliament (MP) for Hexham, initially as a Conservative.
 He served as Speaker of the House of Commons from 1943 to 1951.
 Upon stepping down as Speaker he became the Viscount Ruffside; the peerage became extinct with his death.